 Maybe, but they still work.
 Sometimes old school can be better depending on who you’re targeting.
-If you’re writing to a newspaper reporter, an official press release is a way to go and old school doesn’t mean it has to be boring.
+If you’re writing to a newspaper reporter, an official press release is a way to go and an old school doesn’t mean it has to be boring.
 Press releases are not dead.
 On the other hand, a press release is not meant for all public and if you want to target social media or your potential users you can also write an alternative press release.
 Check out this great post by CopyBlogger on how to write a social media press release.

 Where to distribute, submit or send your press release?

-Additionally, on launch date, you can also consider submitting your press release to sites like PRWeb or PRMac.
+Additionally, on the launch date, you can also consider submitting your press release to sites like PRWeb or PRMac.
 There’s no shortage of Press Release submission websites but definitely go for quality, not quantity.